 The Discipline of Sport and Exercise Science plays a lead role in the Research Institute for Sport and Exercise at the University of Canberra (UC-RISE) which conducts research and commentary about sport, sporting organisations and the community.
 Significant partnerships exist with the AIS, University of Canberra Brumbies, ACTAS, ACT Sport and Recreation, ACT Health, ACT local healthcare providers, Canberra Raiders, Greater Western Sydney AFL, Canberra Capitals and National Sporting Organisations, such as Australian Swimming, Basketball Australia and the Australian Paralympic Committee and many others.
 Close relationships with industry provide University of Canberra students with research, scholarship and work integrated learning (WIL) placement opportunities and excellent employment prospects.

 Study a Bachelor of Vision Science and begin your journey towards a career in optometry.
-Our course has been developed with academics, practitioners and representatives from international optometry companies and will be launched in the same year UC opens the doors to our state-of-art UC Public Hospital.
 During your degree you will develop foundation knowledge and skills in the biomedical sciences with a specific focus on optical and vision sciences.
 You will also broaden your skills in business and management related areas should you choose to explore private practice.
 On graduating from this undergraduate degree you will be eligible for entry into a Master of Optometry.

 Study a Bachelor of Vision Science at UC and you will: